 Haley Glover: A Tale of ESA National Training School Courses, High Heels and a Fire Ladder

-In wrapping up Women’s History Month 2021, perhaps there is a bit of irony when women in security start their professional paths in female-dominated jobs, such as teaching, but later find career success in a male-dominated industry, such as the security industry.
+In lieu of it being Women’s History Month 2022, perhaps there is a bit of irony when women in security start their professional paths in female-dominated jobs, such as teaching, but later find career success in a male-dominated industry, such as the security industry.
 Haley Glover, senior security consultant at Sapphire Risk Advisory Group, did just that.

 “I was a teacher for ESL [English as a Second Language] and Special Education for early childhood through sixth grade,” she explains.
 “After some years, I wanted to try something new, so I went and saw a recruiter.”